bratpeki/bash-scripts/README.md

 | nerdFontItemPicker | Nerd font characters              | ✔️                             |
 | wtrcode            | Weather codes                     | ✔️                             |

+## Notes

+- `brightness` is less effective in comparison to [other backlight utilities](https://wiki.archlinux.org/title/Backlight#Backlight_utilities) and is considered deperecated, with removal in the future

 ## Thanks

 The following scripts were made possible by: